-- the initiation, pendency or outcome of litigation, regulatory reviews and investigations, and any adverse publicity related thereto; - actions by the New York Stock Exchange ("NYSE"), or uncertainty related to possible actions by the NYSE, related to the continued listing of our common stock; - negative media reports with respect to us and/or our industry; - · the loss of key personnel; - general economic conditions; and - other risks and uncertainties described in these risk factors.
+- fluctuations in stock market prices and trading volumes of similar companies, and general market conditions and overall fluctuations in U.S. equity markets; - low trading volume and short interest positions in our common stock; - our ability to meet or exceed our own forecasts or expectations of analysts or investors; - changes in our securities analysts' estimates of our future financial performance; - · variations in our quarterly operating results; - changes in federal and state laws and regulations, or changes in the ways that laws and regulations are interpreted and applied; - changes, or the expectation of changes, in federal law or policy under the new Presidential administration beginning in January 2017; - the initiation, pendency or outcome of litigation, regulatory reviews and investigations, and any adverse publicity related thereto; - actions by the NYSE, or uncertainty related to possible actions by the NYSE, related to the continued listing of our common stock; - negative media reports with respect to us and/or our industry; - the loss of key personnel; - general economic conditions; and - other risks and uncertainties described in these risk factors.